| |

 darkness of ordinary benighted sentient beings, it remains

-temporarily hidden (just like clouds shield the Sun). |
+temporarily hidden (just as clouds shield the Sun). |

 What Nirvâna is